SnapLogic/documentation/autosync/config-sap-dwc-acct-as-data-destination.md

 To create a new SAP DWC connection configuration, enter the following:

 -   A unique, meaningful name such as `SAP-Accounting`.
+If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
 -   **Account Properties**:
     -   **Hostname**: The hostname of the database.
 For example, `ww23456-1db2-4dd0-8cbe-71521705c697.hana.prod-eu10.hanacloud.ondemand.com`.
     -   **Port Number**: The port number of the database server.